Pullusb/storytools-docs/docs/index.md

 ## Storyboard Quick start

-To directly jump into storyboard setup with step by step guide, go to the [Setup Project](tutorial/setup-project.md)
+To directly jump into a storyboard setup with step by step guide, go to the [Setup Project](tutorial/setup-project.md) section.